Qustodio Review: Is It the Best Parental Control App in 2024?

 It’s also possible to simply pause the internet access on your child’s device with a click of a button on the parental app’s main dashboard.
 This is really handy if you don’t want to change permissions for a one-off event like a family meeting and have to remember to restore the permissions later.

-But I’d like to see an in-app option to request extra screen time like Norton Family includes — it’d be much more convenient than kids having to make an emergency call just to let you know they need an extra hour of screen time when they’re out with their friends.
+But I’d like to see an in-app option for kids to request extra screen time like Norton Family includes — it’d be much more convenient than kids having to make an emergency call just to let you know they need an extra hour of screen time when they’re out with their friends.

 Overall, Qustodio’s time limits are really great.
 They’re very easy to use, work really well, and they’re available across all popular platforms.